 Open https://ems.drake.edu/EmsWebApp/.
 Click on the Welcome guest link in the EMS Web App window and log in using your Drake credentials.
-The first time you use the system, you have to complete a one-time registration process, as well.
+(See above note on account creation.)

 Step Two (Option A - Direct Links)